-Hedgehogs are in the family Erinaceidae, within the order Insectivora.
-The central African hedgehog (Atelerix albiventris), also known as the white-bellied, four-toed, or African pygmy hedgehog, is native to dry, open habitats in central and eastern Africa.
-They are nocturnal and very active, jogging for miles in search of invertebrate prey.
-In the USA, it is illegal to own a hedgehog as a pet in some states and municipalities; in other states, a permit is required.
+Hedgehogs are solitary, nocturnal mammals in the family Erinaceidae, order Eulipotyphla, which includes shrews and moles.
+The African pygmy hedgehog (Atelerix albiventris), also known as the white-bellied, four-toed, or central African hedgehog, is native to dry, open habitats in central and eastern Africa.
+Hedgehogs are nocturnal and very active, traveling for miles in search of prey.
+In the US, some states and municipalities require a permit to keep a hedgehog as a pet; in some parts of the US it is illegal.
 Additionally, a USDA permit is required to breed, transport, sell, or exhibit hedgehogs.

-Hedgehogs demonstrate a unique behavior called self-anointing, or anting.
+Hedgehogs engage in a unique behavior called self-anointing, or anting.
 This behavior may be elicited by a variety of substances, particularly those with a strong odor.
-The hedgehog takes the material into the mouth, mixes it with frothy saliva, and applies the mixture to its spines with the tongue.
+The hedgehog licks, bites, or holds the material in its mouth, mixes it with frothy saliva, and applies the saliva mixture to its spines with its long tongue.
 The purpose of this behavior is unknown.